AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 ---
 id: diamond
 title: Diamond 9
-sidebar_label: Diamond
+sidebar_label: Diamond 9
-description: Diamond - console design and features
+description: Diamond 9 - console design and features
 ---

 ![Diamond9](/docs/images/Diamond-Main.png)

-The Diamond 9 has the following main control areas:
+The Diamond 9 has the following main control areas.
+There are two models, the D9-330 as shown and the compact D9-225 which has two main touchscreens and fewer playback faders:

-\(A\) The three main **Touch screens** contain fixture, palette and group select buttons.
-They also show legends for the playback faders and the current wheel functions at the bottom of the right hand screen.
+\(A\) The three main **Touch screens** (two on D9-225) contain fixture, palette and group select buttons.
+At the bottom of the right-hand screen, the current wheel assignments are shown along with legends for the 15 Macro Keys.
+At the top and bottom of the left-hand screen(s), handle legends for the main faders and encoders are shown.

-\(B\) The **Playback faders** and **Rotary playback faders** select and control cues, programs and other configurable functions.
+\(B\) The **Playback faders** and **Rotary playback faders** select and control cues, cue lists and chases, and other configurable functions.
+ (D9-225 only has the right hand set of faders).

 \(C\) The **System Prompt and Menu Softkeys** have their own touchscreen.

-\(D\) The **Programming and setup controls** configure and program the console, within which the **attribute touchscreen** shows and sets fixture attributes and the **macro/executor buttons** allow storage of frequent key sequences, screen layouts, groups or programs.
+\(D\) The **Programming and setup controls** configure and program the console, within which the **editor touchscreen** shows and sets fixture attributes and the **macro/executor buttons** are playback buttons allowing storage of cues or chases, frequent key sequences, screen layouts or groups.
 To the left of these controls are the cue list playback controls and the Scene Master T-bar.

-\(E\) Three **Preview screens** are provided for monitoring video feeds or can be assigned a workspace view and used as extra touch displays.
+\(E\) Three **Layer screens** are provided for monitoring video feeds via NDI, or for additional workspace window touch screens.